ZoiIntra/Q-Protector/README.md

 4. wait

 # Setting
-You can setting in setting.txt
+You can setting in 'setting' file